futureoceanslab/cc-distribution-review/README.md

 <strong>-4.
 DATABASE DESCRIPTION </strong>

-R code which describes the database use for this research.
+R code which describes the database used for this study.

- <strong>1.General description of the scientific papers used as database: Authors, type of data, duration of sampling, etc.
+ <strong>1.General description of the scientific papers used as database:</strong> Authors, type of data, duration of sampling, etc.
  Outcome: Figure

 <strong>2.
-Quality of data: Statistical methodology, number of observations and length of databases.
+Quality of data:</strong> Statistical methodology, number of observations and length of databases.
  Outcome: Figure